berayozder/Tracking_Program_for_accounting/README.md

 - Imports, Sales, Expenses, Returns with multi‑document attachments
 - FIFO batch tracking with per‑sale cost/profit and optional expense apportion
 - Base currency and date‑based FX rates (Frankfurter) with local cache

+## Recent updates (important)

+- Base currency is now selected once during the application's initial setup and is intentionally locked thereafter to preserve historical accounting data.
+On first run the app will prompt you to choose the base currency.
+The Settings window shows the chosen base but will not allow changing it — changing the stored base requires an explicit migration (backup + dry-run + audit) and is not performed automatically.

+- Import batches now persist the FX rate and the unit cost in base currency (`fx_to_base` and `unit_cost_base`) at the time of import.
+The Record Import UI shows a suggested FX rate (from cached historical rates) and allows a manual override which is then persisted with the import batch.

+- Returns have been migrated into the DB (stored with `refund_amount_base`) and the `insert_return()` flow is atomic: when a return is recorded with restock enabled the app will update import batch remaining quantities and inventory and mark the return as `restock_processed` to avoid double-application.
+Returns now affect analytics (monthly/yearly and batch reports) — returned rows are visually marked in the Sales view and analytics prefer the persisted base-costs when available.

+- Analytics & Reporting: reporting functions prefer the stored `unit_cost_base`/`fx_to_base` values for reproducible historical COGS and profit calculations.
+If historical batches lack `unit_cost_base`, the app can fall back to original columns or a backfill script (recommended) can compute and persist missing base-costs.
 - Suppliers and Customers directories (optional linkage)
 - Consistent, themed UI with sortable/searchable tables
 - Login with hashed passwords and audit log (admin features in UI)